 Outside school holidays it is a lot quieter with the days more even across the week, but Friday is nearly always the quietest day.
 During the winter it is much quieter.

 Time of day - From Easter to October the busiest time tends to be in the morning and arriving after 2.00pm will generally give you a quieter visit (please take a note of latest entry times though).
-When open summer evenings for illuminations - we stay open all day and it is generally very quiet early evening around 5.30-7.30pm, before it starts getting dark.
+When open summer evenings for illuminations - we stay open all day and it is quieter early evening around 5.30-7.30pm, before it starts getting dark.

 Weather - Rainy days are always the quietest, followed by hot sunny days, with dry cloudier days being the busiest.

 There are two disabled parking bays outside the Model Village entrance.
 However, this is a local authority owned pay & display car park that serves all amenities in the area, the Model Village has no ownership or control of it.
 Torbay council does not offer concessions at this car park.
 The machine nearest the disabled bays, and our entrance, accepts card payments, you can also pay using the RingGo app.

 Assistance dogs are welcome throughout the park.

 (all other dogs are welcome in the park too, except for the Coffee shop, as long as they are kept on a lead)

 Refreshments and an accessible toilets are available at the top of the gardens (at the start and end of the visit), so you may wish to consider using these at the start of your visit.